beingdevrahul/myContacts-backend/README.md

 first you have to install all the node modules by run the command
 # npm insall
-then you have to create a dotenv file .env then run the command
+then you have to create a dotenv file .env and initialize the variables

+PORT=8080
+CONNECTION_STRING=YOUR CONNECTION STRING FOR MONGO DB ACCESS_TOKEN_SECRET= INITIALIZE SOME SECRET FOR JWT ACCESS TOKEN

+then run the command
 # nodemon server.js